niakaissetou/My_Sokoban/README.md

 DESCRIPTION

 map file representing the warehouse map, containing ‘#’ for walls, ‘P’ for the player, ‘X’ for boxes and ‘O’ for storage locations.
+To quit game: ctrl + c.